openp2pdesign/Multi-Person-Social-Network-Position-Analysis-/README.md

 The notebooks have already code for installing it in Google Colab.

 Run files with Jupyter Lab/Notebook in no particular order.
+Some charts were anonymized - uncomment where suggest in order to generate charts with usernames.